-- Buddhist monasteries, the major attraction being the huge monastery of Tengboche built in the 17th
+- Buddhist monasteries, the major attraction being the vast monastery of Tengboche, built in the 17th

 - Unparallel views of Mt.
 Everest, Mt.
 Makalu, Mt.
 Nuptse, Mt.
-Lhotse, Mt.
-Thamserku among others.
+Lhotse, and Mt.
+Thamserku, among others.

-- Spellbinding Khumbu Glacier which is the highest glacier in the world and Khumbu Icefalls.
+- Spellbinding Khumbu Glacier is the highest glacier in the world, and Khumbu Icefalls.

 - Panoramic view from Syangboche.

 Mount Everest is located in the Eastern part of Nepal and serves as a border between Nepal and Tibet.
 It is almost 29,000 ft above sea level; as a result, the temperature can fall as low as -14 degrees.
 For this reason, Nepal has three distinct climatic zones, and it’s hardly surprising that the Everest base camp lies in the coldest of all the zones.

 Mount Everest Base Camp Trek Itinerary